About this event

 We also work collaboratively with other professionals and organisations in contact with these individuals and families.

-Jo Cooke (the nutter who loves clutter) is a Director of ‘Hoarding Disorders UK – Community Interest Company’ and also runs her own business ‘Tapioca Tidy’.
-She is also the author of the book “Understanding Hoarding” which is fast becoming the “go to manual” for hoarders, their families and agencies that work with people exhibiting hoarding behaviours.
+Jo Cooke is a Director of ‘Hoarding Disorders UK – Community Interest Company’ and also runs her own business ‘Tapioca Tidy’.
+She is also the author of the book “Understanding Hoarding” which is fast becoming the “go to manual” for people affected, their families and agencies that work with people exhibiting hoarding behaviours.

-She has appeared in the Guardian newspaper, Take a Break magazine and other publications.
+She has appeared in the Guardian newspaper, Cosmopolitan magazine and other publications.
 She has also appeared a number of times on BBC Radio and in a BBC documentary ‘Inside Out’.
 Jo was selected as a finalist for the Thames Valley Venus Awards’ Lifetime Achievement Award in 2018.

 Jo is a professional declutterer and organiser who has a very professional, calm, non-judgemental and “makes sense” approach to helping you reclaim your space.
 Jo previously had a varied career in charitable organisations, human resources, project management, bookkeeping and the civil service, but realised she had a flair for decluttering and organising when she had to sell the family home that her father had lived in for more than 30 years.
 She has a wealth of experience and skills required when working in cluttered environments and takes a responsible and empathetic approach to the needs of people she works with.

-Jo runs three hoarding support groups in Bracknell, Newbury and Reading, Berkshire.
+Jo co-facilitates three hoarding support groups in Bracknell, on the telephone and on-line.

 You can contact Jo at firstname.lastname@example.org